swetha1510/19AI307_JAVA/Module-08/DAY-1/README.md

-# Ex.No:8(A) IO-FILE STREAM
+# Ex.No:8(B) IO-FILE READER/WRITER
 ## AIM:
-To implement a Java Program to write a String in a file "testout.txt" using FileOutputStream
+To create a java program to append a string in a file “testout.txt” using Writer.

 ## ALGORITHM :
-1. Define the string "Welcome to Saveetha" and convert it to a byte array b using getBytes().
-2. Use Scanner to prompt the user for start (starting index) and length (number of bytes) to write from the string.
-3. Open testout.txt using FileOutputStream, and write the specified portion of b from the start index for length bytes, then close the output stream.
-4. Open testout.txt using FileInputStream, read its contents byte-by-byte, convert each byte to a character, and print it to display the file's content.
-5. Use file.delete() to delete testout.txt.
+1. It creates a file testout.txt, writes "Welcome to Java File Concept -Reader" to it, and displays this initial content.
+2. It reopens the file in append mode and adds "Hi Everybody" at the end of the existing content.
+3. It reads the file's content (Welcome to Java File Concept -Reader1234567890) and displays it.
+4. The file is deleted using file.delete().
-6. Attempt to read the deleted file, which triggers a FileNotFoundException as the file no longer exists.
+5. It tries to read the file again, but this throws an exception since the file no longer exists.

 ## PROGRAM:
  ```
 /*
-Program to implement a IO File Stream using Java
+Program to implement a IO File Reader/Writer using Java
 Developed by: SWETHA P
 RegisterNumber: 212222100053
 */